Direct answer

 If a headline materially changes expectations around credit quality improves, it can genuinely reprice JPMorgan.

-If a headline materially changes expectations around net interest income rises, it can genuinely reprice JPMorgan.
+If a headline materially changes expectations around strong net interest income, it can genuinely reprice JPMorgan.

-If a headline materially changes expectations around banking sentiment turns positive, it can genuinely reprice JPMorgan.
+If a headline materially changes expectations around banking sentiment stabilizes, it can genuinely reprice JPMorgan.

 Headlines that are often noise